 SSA is clearly taking steps to aid self-represented parties.
-Between its heightened duties on hearing officers to provide assistance to self-represented parties and its online appeals process, self-represented parties receive significant assistance from SSA.
-However, several changes to its online resources - including better organization of existing resources for self-represented claimants, revision of online forms, and creation of a "portal" for claimants to use to access their appeals - would provide additional assistance to self-represented claimants in SSA proceedings.
+Between its heightened duties on ALJs to provide assistance to self-represented parties and its online appeals process, selfrepresented parties receive significant assistance from SSA.
+However, several changes to its online resources - including better organization of existing resources for self-represented claimants, revision of online forms, and creation of a "portal" for claimants to access their appeals - would provide additional assistance to self-represented claimants in SSA proceedings.
 Additional details can be found in Appendix A.